markfink/markfink-site/_posts/2018-11-03-esp32-aws-iot-mqtt.md

 * [MQTT](http://mqtt.org/) - lightweight publish / subscribe message transport
 * [AWS (Amazon Web Services)](https://aws.amazon.com/) - awsome cloud platform

 Originally I intended to use the Arduino IDE which I liked a lot during the past years.
-During my research I learned about [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/) which I am going to use.
+During my research I learned about [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/) which I am going to use instead.

 In some aspects ESP-IDF is similar to Arduino: